DanielleSucher/Nantucket/README.md

 ## TODO

-stop the tokenizer regex from screwing up output
-handle words not found in cmudict
-take meter into account
+handle words not found in cmudict at line-ends as well (read: implement last-syllable grapheme-to-phoneme translation, in Arpabet format to match the cmudict results) take meter into account
 make it more generally usable
 maybe make it worth with different limerick formats qua different strategies one can choose